hide.me Review 2025: How Does This Independent Service Stand Up?

 Kill switch

-If you’re concerned about privacy, this feature is vital.
+If you’re concerned about privacy, a kill switch is vital.
 Say you’re browsing the web and you don’t want sites or companies tracking your history.
 A VPN will help keep that information private, but if it drops for even a moment, all your data gets released to the internet trackers.

 The hide.me kill switch can be enabled in the app’s settings with a simple toggle.
 Once turned on, it’ll cut your connection if the VPN drops and automatically restore it when the VPN reconnects.